JohnMount/mzlabs/docs/GeneticArt/index.md

 [**Read about the history of the Genetic Art Project**](history.md)

-Click on each thumbnail for a larger image.
+Click a thumbnail for a larger image.

-*TODO: slideshow still broken*

 <table>